Meanwhile, back at the ranch…

 “Now, since you raised the subject of my father, that’s a story.”

-Immediately drawn in by this man’s presence and forgetting her previous self-absorbed irritation, Alicia said, “I’m sure you’re being far too modest.”
+Immediately drawn in by this man’s unexpected charm and forgetting her previous self-centered irritation, Alicia said, “I’m sure you’re being far too modest.”

 She introduced Mike, who had his camera at the ready.